picnichealth/split-me/README.md

 $ make run-local
 ````

-_dreaming of the world
-in which no more squids will be needlessly slaughtered
+_"We dream of a world in which no more squids will be needlessly slaughtered for their ink."_
-for their ink_